 I’m also not so sold on the live performance stamps.
 I know Pink Floyd were renowned for their live shows, but despite the extra-wide dimensions, I find them a bit, y’know, dull.
 Somehow, a tiny piece of paper just doesn’t capture the experience of being there.
 Though The Wall one comes up OK, mainly because of The Wall.

-If you currently have smoke coming out of your ears and you’re screaming at your gadget, “Why is a self-described ‘punk’ featuring Pink Floyd on her so-called ‘punk’ blog?” then I completely understand.
+If you currently have smoke coming out of your ears and you’re screaming at your gadget, “Why is a self-described ‘punk’ featuring Pink Floyd on his so-called ‘punk’ blog?” then I completely understand.
 The Floyd are, of course, intimately tied up with the overblown, overproduced sounds that punk was reacting against.
 The first thing I would say is that you’re taking my moniker far too literally.
 The second thing I would say is, I don’t write about music, I write about culture and design.
 And the third thing I would say is, read this article I stumbled across at Coke Machine Glow, which argues coherently that Pink Floyd’s Animals was, in retrospect, one of the best punk albums of the 1970s.

 Then go and have a conversation with the boring guy who always cornered me at university house parties.

 The Pink Floyd stamps are out on July 7.
-You can pre-order at Royal Mail.

 How I wish, how I wish you were here on Facebook, Twitter, and Instagram.
 Share this post if you think it is Money!
 OK, enough now.